MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 Reliability of an application will change according to the business requirements.
 An initial exercise is to determine how much downtime is acceptable?
 Instead of defining availability as simple uptime, consider a consistent level of application service relative to a known healthy application state captured by a codified health model.

-Reliability tier is expressed as as availability Service Level Objectives (SLOs).
+Reliability tier is expressed as availability Service Level Objectives (SLOs).
 This image shows example reliability tiers for a year and how they can vary for a mission critical application.

 ![AlwaysOn Reliability Tiers](./images/alwayson-reliability-tiers.png "AlwaysOn Reliability Tiers")

 To meet a 99.999% availability Service Level Objective (SLO), a mission-critical application will require much higher level of reliability and operational rigor than another application with an SLO of 99.9%.
-The pursuit of a particular reliability tier ultimately has a significant bearing on the critical design path and encompassed design decisions, resulting in a different target architecture.
+The pursuit of a particular reliability tier ultimately has a significant bearing on the critical design path and encompassed design decisions.
+Each path will result in a different target architecture.

 > [!IMPORTANT]
 > This example shows the expected annual downtime.
 We recommend defining reliability tiers for a week and month to introduce further specificity to design recommendations.

 Here's the reliability tier for the AlwaysOn misson-critical application.
-It shows how the different reliability tiers and underlying business requirements influence the target architecture for the foundational reference implementation, particularly concerning the number of regional deployments and utilized global technologies.
+It shows how the different reliability tiers and the underlying business requirements influence the target architecture.
+Particularly the number of regional deployments and the used global technologies.

 ![AlwaysOn Reliability Tiers](./images/alwayson-slo.gif "AlwaysOn Reliability Tiers")

 ### Consider the trade-off on cost
 There are obvious financial and opportunity cost implications for introducing greater reliability.
 Consider the trade-offs carefully.

 There is cost associated with the significant engineering investment in reliability concepts, such as fully embracing infrastructure as code, deployment automation, and chaos engineering.
-This comes at a cost in terms of time and effort, which could be invested elsewhere to deliver new application functionality and features.
+This investment comes at a cost in terms of time and effort, which could be invested elsewhere to deliver new application functionality and features.

 Furthermore, maximizing reliability can impact overall cost of the solution.
 For example, to achieve high availability you might choose to globally distribute the application.
 This will lead to duplication of resources and the distribution of resources across regions.
 To avoid excess costs, optimize by avoiding over-engineering and over-provisioned beyond the relevant business requirements.